N0N0CE/Smooth-Mouse/README.md

 Please keep your parameters's value range correct, the program do not checks them.

+Currently the smoothing will not be consistent if the refresh rate of the monitor is variable.

 The Nice And Clean Code committee rated the source code as hazardous materials, but it's there.